Contracts Then and Now: An Appreciation of Friedrich Kessler, 104 Yale L.J. 2145 (1995)

 Date of Authorship for this Version

 Priest, George L., "Contracts Then and Now: An Appreciation of Friedrich Kessler" (1995).
 Faculty Scholarship Series.
-Paper 627.
+627.